Welcome to History of Medieval Philosophy.

 The full subject program is available here | VIEW

-You will need to prepare one class presentation and one take-home question, plus your choice of either one more presentation or take-home question (total 3 pieces of work).
+You will need to prepare one class presentation plus your choice of either one take-home question or one more presentation (total 2 pieces of work).

 1. 10-minute Presentation on a Historical Figure